yarlson/ditto/README.md

 3. **Describe Your Application**

-   On the home page, you'll find a form where you can describe the Flask application you want to create.
+   On the home page, you'll find a form where you can describe the Go CLI application you want to create.

 4. **Monitor Progress**